About Me

 Research Interests

-- AI safety, ethics, and transparency
+- AI Safety and Responsible AI

 Recent News

-- [Aug 2025] Presented KatFishNet as first author at ACL 2025 (Main) in Vienna, Austria.
+- [Aug 2025] Presented KatFishNet (LLM-generated Korean text detector) at ACL 2025 (Main) in Vienna, Austria.

 - [July 2025] Paper accepted to Expert Systems with Applications.